ELDER LAW & ELDER CARE

 Learn about the legal issues facing seniors and the importance of seeking assistance from a CELA®, in this educational video that aired nationally on PBS affiliates.

 About the Company:

-Heritage Law Group, PLLC is a boutique Estate Planning and Elder Law firm assisting residents in Tennessee and Kentucky.
+Mason & Associates Law Firm is a boutique Estate Planning and Elder Law firm assisting residents in Tennessee and Kentucky, with offices in Gallatin and Nashville, Tennessee.
 We are dedicated to providing client-centered, professional legal services that are individualized through one-on-one consultations.
 We delight in empowering our clients and community through education and providing specialized resources.
 Our integrity-driven team will help you protect your legacy while delivering outstanding quality at a reasonable cost.
 Your Legacy Is Our Priority™

 Jake Mason, J.D., LL.M.
 (Elder Law & Estate Planning), CELA, EPLS, is the Owner of Mason & Associates Law Firm in Gallatin, Tennessee.
 He is Certified as an Elder Law Attorney with the National Elder Law Foundation, is board-certified in Estate Planning and Probate by The Estate Law Specialist Board, Inc., of the National Association of Estate Planners & Councils, is accredited by the United States Department of Veterans Affairs, and is licensed in Kentucky and Tennessee.
 Mason is the only attorney in Tennessee or Kentucky with Board-Certifications in both Elder Law & Estate Planning.
 Contact us to schedule a consultation via phone, in-office, or video conference at firstname.lastname@example.org or Gallatin (615) 989-7054 | Nashville (615) 619-2791.